ThanmayiKarpurapu/RealityStream/README.md

 TO DO: Top ten counties in each state likely to have [declining tree canopy](/data-pipeline/research/canopy/)

-TO DO: Within Run Models, add python pull from Google Data Commons API for population, education levels, income/poverty levels to use as both features and targets.
+TO DO: Within Run Models, add python pull from Google Data Commons API for population, education levels, income/poverty levels to use as both features and targets. - IN PROGRESS

 TO DO: Use [Tensorflow.org](https://www.tensorflow.org/js/demos) for [Neural Network predictions](https://www.tensorflow.org/s/results/?q=neural%20networks) with our training data.